-Gwen is an Editorial Board member for Sexual Abuse: A Journal of Research and Treatment (SAJRT), Journal of Sexual Aggression (JSA) and Sexual Abuse in Australia and New Zealand: An Interdisciplinary journal (SAANZ).
-She is an Executive Board member of the Australia and New Zealand Association for the Treatment of Sexual Abuse (ANZATSA), Board member for Rape Prevention Education and member of the Association for the Treatment of Sexual Abusers (ATSA).
+Gwen is an Editorial Board member for Sexual Abuse, Journal of Sexual Aggression (JSA) and Sexual Abuse in Australia and New Zealand: An Interdisciplinary journal (SAANZ).
+She is an Executive Board member of the Australia and New Zealand Association for the Treatment of Sexual Abuse (ANZATSA) and member of the Association for the Treatment of Sexual Abusers (ATSA).
 Gwen has received numerous awards and accolades for her research, including the 2019 New Zealand Psychological Society Hunter Award.
 Gwen currently holds a Rutherford Discovery Fellowship, leading a programme of research into protective factors against sexual offending and reoffending.

 Research | Current

 - The Good Lives Model (GLM) of rehabilitation, including is practical application and empirical research.
 Gwen provides consultancy and training to clinicians and criminal justice agencies around the world on the application of the GLM in various settings.
 She is currently working on the development of GLM-derived assessment tools.

 - Community re-entry and reintegration